-Baked chicken wings are easy to make, and they come out crispy and delicious.
+Baked chicken wings are easy to make, and they come out of the oven crispy and delicious.
 Simply bake them in a 400°F oven for 40 minutes.
 There’s no need for flour!

 How long do you bake chicken wings?

-Simply bake the chicken wings in a 400°F oven for 40 minutes.
+Simply bake them in a 400°F oven for 40 minutes.
 If you want them super crispy, once they’re done, lower the oven to the “keep warm” setting (170 degrees F) and keep the wings in the oven for 60 more minutes.

-But how do you make chicken wings crispy in the oven?
+How do you make chicken wings CRISPY in the oven?

 Baking is easier than frying!

-So I decided to simply season the wings, and bake in a hot oven.
+So I decided to simply season the wings, and bake them in a hot oven.
 Surprise!
-They came out of the oven crispy-skinned, juicy and absolutely delicious.
+They came out of the oven crispy, juicy and absolutely delicious.

 Are baked chicken wings healthy?

-They are certainly healthier than battered and fried chicken wings.
+They are probably healthier than battered and fried wings.
 Those are higher in carbs, and they are often fried in vegetable oils, which are considered by some (but not all) experts as unhealthy.

-If you serve baked wings as an entree, rather than an appetizer, you can serve them with lots of yummy side dishes!
-A few of my favorites are olive oil broccoli salad, shirataki mac and cheese, and cauliflower tots.
+If you serve them as an entree, rather than an appetizer, you can serve them with lots of yummy side dishes!
+A few of my favorites:

-You can dip the baked chicken wings in buffalo sauce to make tasty buffalo wings, but it’s not really necessary.
+You can dip the wings in buffalo sauce to make tasty buffalo wings, but it’s not really necessary.
 They are perfect just as they are, straight out of the oven.